History of Venturetech

 LARRY G. KEAST BIO

-After nine years with Cameron, Larry joined World Wide Oil Tools in 1976 as Vice President & General Manager.
-Almost a startup and in complete disarray, he built this little company into a respected international manufacturer of the pipe testing equipment.
+After nine years with Cameron, Larry joined World Wide Oil Tools as Vice President & General Manager.
+Almost a startup and in complete disarray, he built this little company into a respected international manufacturer of pipe testing equipment.
 Directing the development of four new product lines, Larry received three patents in the process.
-He also traveled worldwide selling and training, and he learned to love startup manufacturing companies.
+He also traveled worldwide, and he learned to love startup manufacturing companies.

 In 1980, Larry started Venturetech in his garage.
-Venturetech now leads the field with his power swivels which are working on oil and gas wells worldwide.
-In 2007, Venturetech was honored as one of Houston’s Fastest Growing Businesses by the Houston Business Journal, along with their Enterprise Champion award for doing good work in the community above and beyond financial performance.
+The company now leads the field with his power swivels working on oil and gas wells worldwide.
+In 2007, Venturetech was honored as one of Houston’s Fastest Growing Businesses by the Houston Business Journal, along with receiving their Enterprise Champion award for doing good work in the community above and beyond financial performance.
 Larry continues to direct Venturetech's development, and is excited to be launching new top drive and pipe handling product lines.
-24 patents so far, more pending.
+Approx 28 patents so far, more pending.